JoeJoyal/camouflage-with-tfod/README.md

 Before extraction, you should have the following compressed files.

-<font color="green"> STEP-2 Extract all the above zip files into tfod folder and remove the compressed files-` </font>
+`STEP-2 Extract all the above zip files into tfod folder and remove the compressed files-`

-<font color="green">STEP-3 Creating virtual env using conda-` </font>
+`STEP-3 Creating virtual env using conda-`

 `Commands`

 for specific python version

 `conda create -n your_env_name python=3.7`

 activate the environment

 `conda activate your_env_name`

-<font color="green">STEP-4 Install the following packages in your new environment-</font>
+`STEP-4 Install the following packages in your new environment-`

-for GPU
+**for GPU**

 `pip install pillow lxml Cython contextlib2 jupyter matplotlib pandas opencv-python tensorflow-gpu==1.15.0`

-for CPU only
+**for CPU only**

 `pip install pillow lxml Cython contextlib2 jupyter matplotlib pandas opencv-python tensorflow==1.15.0`

-<font color="green">STEP-5 Install protobuf using conda package manager-</font>
+`STEP-5 Install protobuf using conda package manager-`

 `conda install -c anaconda protobuf`

-<font color="green">STEP-6 For protobuff to .py conversion download from a tool from here-</font>
+`STEP-6 For protobuff to .py conversion download from a tool from here-`

 For windows -> download source for other versions and OS - click here